ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If verification succeeds, the handler removes the client from the group identified by "GROUPNAME".
-That includes removing the public key of the client if the KDC keep tracks of that.
-Then, the handler delete the sub-resource nodes/NODENAME and returns a 2.02 (Deleted) message with empty payload.
+That includes removing the public key of the client if the KDC keep tracks of that, and possibly removing the evicted node from the list of observers of the resource at ace-group/GROUPNAME (if observable).
+Then, the handler deletes the sub-resource nodes/NODENAME and returns a 2.02 (Deleted) message with empty payload.

 ### ace-group/GROUPNAME/nodes/NODENAME/pub-key